The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

 Recently, semi-analytic models provided theoretical estimates of the sSFR predicted by the REBELS collaboration (see \citealt{Topping+2022}) as shown in Figure \ref{fig:FigsSFR}.
 The \texttt{DELPHI} model \citep{Dayal+2014,Dayal+2022} for example, predicts a power-law evolution at $z \geq 4$ (solid blue line), consistent with REBELS power-law fitting up to a normalization factor. \texttt{dustyGadget} predictions are in agreement with the smooth evolution (black dashed) proposed by \citet{Topping+2022}.
 However, to guarantee consistency across observed and simulated data samples, a uniform stellar mass range is required.
 For the above reason we first computed the sSFR on the full galactic sample discussed in this paper ($\rm{Log(M_\star/M_\odot)} \geq 8$) (magenta hexagons), and then we made the same estimates considering the mass range $9.6 < \rm{Log(M_{\star}/M_{\odot})} < 9.8$, compatible with the median mass value of $\rm{Log(M_{\star}/M_{\odot})} \sim 9.7$ present in observed samples.
 These results are shown in Figure \ref{fig:FigsSFR} as magenta hexagons with black borders.
 More specifically, we find sSFR = 2.5 Gyr$^{-1}$ at $z = 4.5$ and 3.9 Gyr$^{-1}$ at $z=5.5$, respectively, where a sufficiently large number of simulated galaxies is available.
-When restricting to the aforementioned stellar mass bin, we find sSFR = 2.7 Gyr$^{-1}$ at $z = 4.5$ and 4.0 Gyr$^{-1}$ at $z=5.5$, resulting in a even better agreement with the power-law fit inferred by \citet{Topping+2022}.
-Overall, our simulation suggests an increase of the sSFR with redshift in the range $4 < z < 10$, consistent with current observations and with theoretical expectations based on increased baryon accretion rates at high redshifts.
-As a reference, we also estimate the sSFR at $z=0$ but notice that even in the Local Universe, where the data sample is larger, the sSFR changes of only $\sim 0.5$~dex in the mass interval $8 < \rm{Log(M_\star/M_\odot)} < 11$ considered in the present work (see Figure 1 of \citealt{Hunt2020}).
-By considering the mid point of the mass range Log$(\rm{M_\star/M_\odot}) = 9.5$ we finally obtain a sSFR of $0.12 \: \rm{Gyr^{-1}}$.
+When restricting to the aforementioned stellar mass bin, our results increase by $\sim 3 - 8\%$ and we find sSFR = 2.7 Gyr$^{-1}$ at $z = 4.5$ and 4.0 Gyr$^{-1}$ at $z=5.5$.
+Overall, our simulation suggests an increase of the sSFR with redshift in the range $4 < z < 10$, consistent with current observations and with theoretical expectations based on increased baryon accretion rates at high-redshifts.
+As a comparison with the Local Universe, in Fig. \ref{fig:FigsSFR} we also show the sSFR at $z = 0$ estimated by \citet{Hunt2020}\footnote{In estimating the sSFR we considered the mass range $8 < \rm{Log(M_\star/M_\odot)} < 11$ in order to be consistent with the one analysed in the present work.
+Notice that even at $z=0$, where the data sample is larger, the sSFR changes by $\sim 0.5$~dex depending on the mass range considered.}.
+Assuming the mid point of the observed mass range to be Log$(\rm{M_\star/M_\odot}) = 9.5$ and using Equation 1 of \citet{Hunt2020}, we obtain a sSFR of $0.12 \: \rm{Gyr^{-1}}$.